Tips for Collecting Board Games

 Of course, the earliest commercial board games played by yesterday's children actually date back to the Victorian era.
 The beautifully lithographed boxes housing these playthings are avidly sought today and often garner more attention than the games inside.
 One desirable name to look for in older board games is McLoughlin Bros.

-"The McLoughlin name on a game is enough to ensure that it has a high level of value," according to a Collecting Channel article.
+"The McLoughlin name on a game is enough to ensure that it has a high level of value," according to a Collecting Channel article no longer online.
 In fact, a McLoughlin game dating back to the late 1800s can run into the hundreds, if not thousands, in some cases.
-Don't be surprised to see McLoughlin's Bulls and Bears game selling in the $13,000 range, if you can even find one!
+Don't be surprised to see McLoughlin's Bulls and Bears game selling in the $13,000 range, if you can even find one.

 Popular Modern Board Games

 Since the oldest games don't come on the market very often, some of the most popular board games with collectors are more modern.
 This is especially true for those produced between 1946 and 1999 featuring licensed characters from comic strips, movies, television, and radio shows.

 Back in the day, it wasn’t uncommon to find the likeness of Hopalong Cassidy or another cowboy hero printed on a game box.
 Little Orphan Annie and Dick Tracy also found their way into games, as did many comic book superheroes.
 Most of these games from the '40s and '50s sell for several hundred dollars each nowadays.

 Even board games from the 1970s attract collectors.
 One of the reasons these games have become so popular is the relatively low price commanded in comparison to those made a decade earlier.

 For example, a Game Gems Gilligan's Island board set might sell for as much as $600, while you'd be lucky to get $25-50 for a Partridge Family game of similar quality.
 Most of the 1970s games remain undervalued, but don't expect that to last.
 Prices will continue to go up in value as demand increases over time.